DarinaZaviazun/restful_users/README.md

 To stop the project
 1) run in the terminal '**docker-compose -f "docker-compose.yml" down**'

-To test an app you can use Postman, you can find a Postman collection with all required requests in the folder.
+To test an app you can use Postman, you can find a Postman collection with all required requests in the base folder.

 Creating this app, I sticked to such clean code principles:
 - keep everything simple (KISS principle)